 Salk et al 2019; in Fine Focus 5:16-21 (https://openjournals.bsu.edu/finefocus/article/view/2079)

 The FAST Program is for doctoral students with interests in teaching, learning, and assessment in higher education who are enrolled in programs associated with the Colleges of Natural Science, Agriculture and Natural Resources, Engineering, Social Science, Human Medicine, Nursing, Osteopathic Medicine, and Veterinary Medicine.
-This program was developed in response to the national need to prepare future faculty for the changing needs and expectations in science, technology, engineering, and mathematics education.
-FAST also complements the efforts of the CIRTL Network (historically an NSF-funded project involving MSU and 45 other research-intensive universities across the U.S. and Canada).
+This program was developed in response to the national need to prepare future faculty for the changing teaching and learning needs and expectations in sciences, technology, engineering, and mathematics education.
+FAST also complements the efforts of the CIRTL Network (historically an NSF-funded project involving MSU and 45 other research-intensive universities).

-- Participate in weekly meetings with alternating large group (steering committee and fellowship recipients) and journal club meetings (only fellowship recipients), as well as a couple of workshops with outside speakers.
-These meetings are typically held late afternoons-early evenings on an agreed upon day.
+- Participate in weekly meetings with alternating large group (steering committee and fellowship recipients) and journal club meetings (only fellowship recipients), and approximately 2 or 3 workshops with outside speakers.
+These meetings are typically held late afternoons-early evenings on an agreed upon day;

-- Propose, conduct, and evaluate a focused teaching intervention/assessment teaching-as-research project based on challenges students may face while learning in your discipline.
+- Propose, conduct, and evaluate a focused teaching intervention/assessment teaching-as-research project based on challenges students may face while learning in a fellow’s discipline (see examples of teaching-as-research projects and publications).

 Completing this project will take additional time outside of regular meetings.
-Assistance with projects is provided by a mentor, selected by each fellow, and MSU CIRTL Steering Committee Members.
+Assistance with projects is provided by a mentor, selected by each fellow, and MSU FAST/CIRTL Steering Committee Members.
 Fellows are encouraged and supported to disseminate project results on websites, at conferences, and/or in peer-reviewed journals.
 Travel to conferences to present FAST projects will be provided by the Graduate School.
 Each fellow will receive a $5,000 fellowship to help support project expenses and/or to disseminate project findings.
-Fellows are also highly encouraged to participate in online CIRTL seminars, courses, and MOOCs.
+Fellows are also highly encouraged to participate in online CIRTL Seminars, Courses, and MOOCs.

 To apply, applicants should submit the following and meet the requirements below: